VIKGO123/Trello-style-Todo-Board/README.md

-Below is a refined, detailed README for your Todo Board application:

----

-# Todo Board - Trello-style Task Management
+# Todo Board - Trello-style

 A responsive Kanban-style task management application inspired by Trello, built with React and TypeScript.
 Manage your tasks across different status lanes with intuitive drag-and-drop functionality and real-time updates.